legion-gaming/valheim-modpack/README.md

 # Legion Gaming Modpack

-Private modpack for Legion Gaming private server.
+Modpack for Legion Gaming private server.

 # Changelog

+## Release 1.0.29

+This release updates dependencies

+* ServerCharacters from version 1.3.0 to 1.3.1
+* Spawn_That from version 1.1.3 to 1.1.4

 ## Release 1.0.28